Best Wireless Headphones Android Central 2021

 Best for sport: Jaybird Vista 2

-The Jaybird Vista 2 are the best option when it comes to working out.
-Well-made with a design that should fit most ears, they have a tight seal capable of giving you excellent passive noise isolation.
+The Jaybird Vista 2 are the best option for working out.
+Well-made with a design that should fit most ears, they have a tight seal that gives you excellent passive noise isolation.
 If you need some bass to go with your workout or run, you won't be disappointed with the audible thump these are capable of.

 They sound good out of the box, but it's the companion app that takes the cake.
 It hosts an active community that creates EQ presets to apply to the earbuds and alters how they sound.
 Browse through it, and you'll find something catering to every genre of music.
 Use the EQ to modify or create your own.
 Save the ones you like most and switch between what works while working out or what's best.

 Jaybird added ANC and an ambient mode to improve the audio feature set.
 An IP68 rating makes them even more ruggedized for water and sweat resistance.
-They're not exactly made for swimming, but you can get away with using them in water for limited times.
+They're not exactly made for swimming, but you can get away with using them in water in short sessions.
 Make sure to clean and wipe them after exposure, and they should feel good as new each time.

 Battery life is decent at up to six hours with ANC on (eight hours when off), and the louder default volume helps keep it closer to that ceiling.
 While small and highly pocketable, the case only adds an extra 16 hours (12 hours with ANC on), which is pretty standard at this point.
 At least you can charge them pretty quickly via USB-C.